Billplz/Billplz-for-WooCommerce/readme.txt

 * NEW: Added hooks for Bank List
 * NEW: Added Boost option for payment list
 * NEW: Ensure payer to choose Bank before proceeding

-= 3.21.1 =
-* IMPROVED: Removed redundant action hook

-= 3.21.0 =
-* NEW: Premium features for Auto Submit

-= 3.20.10 =
-* NEW: Added more hooks to support premium features!

 == Installation ==